LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch3_create_custom_pipes/03_06_challenge_create_a_custom_pipe/README.md

 Before implementing the API interface, the ALPHA team is asking you to a demonstrate how customers can use a pipe to call the ALPHA API.
 They've asked you to update their code (which was generated using a Python-based Complete Pipe template) to use the `CUSTOMER_ID` parameter instead of the `NAME` parameter.

-All the code you need for this challenge can be found in the exercise files.
+All the code you need for this challenge can be found in the exercise files for this lesson in the `./ALPHA-Team-Pipe` directory.

 Review the notes in the following sections for the tools and techniques you’ll use to solve this challenge: